AntiInsect/rust-a-little/README.md

 # Rust a Little
 * This is a repo that keeps tracks of my learning trajectory of rust learning.

-### Content
-* There will be a growing file which records my everyday rust exercise and learning.
-* Also a file containing all detailed resources.

 ### Main Resource
 * [Rust Community](https://rust.cc/)
     * everyday news and interesting project both for fun and practice